martindbp/lazybug/README.md

 1. DISCOURSE_SECRET: for Discourse SSO.
 Secret is created in the UI when setting up DiscordConnect
 2. B2_ENDPOINT, B2_APPLICATION_KEY_ID, B2_APPLICATION_KEY: keys for integrating with Backblaze B2, for creating upload and download links for personal data

+<a name="extension"></a>
+## Browser Extension

+After having built the frontend with `make frontend` or `make local`, you can install the extension in Chrome by going to "Manage Extensions", enabling "Developer mode" and then clicking "Load unpacked", pointing it to the `{lazybug_dir}/frontend/dist` folder.
+Note that every time you make a change and rebuild the frontend (including the extension) you have to reload the extension in Chrome.
+This is easiest done by right clicking on the extension icon -> Manage Extension -> click Update button.

 <a name="localfrontend"></a>
-## Local SSL cert for Browser Extension development
+### Local SSL cert for Browser Extension development

 In order to use the local backend server with the browser extension, you need a self-signed certificate for SSL.
 The reason for this is that in the browser extension we inject an iframe pointing at `https://localhost/static/iframe.html`.
 We then communicate with this iframe using message passing in order to load and save data.
 This way we don't have a syncronization problem between the extension and the website when the user uses both.